 - Click Delete the account.

-- Choose whether to Delete Files or Keep Files (your choice if you want to keep the user’s files or remove them).
+- Choose whether to Delete Files or Keep Files.
+This is your choice — decide if you want to keep the user’s files or remove them.

 - Click Delete Account to confirm.